Welcome to World Languages in Rock Hill!

 - Cultural competence through knowledge of and interaction with cultural products, pratices, and perspectives

-High school world language programs offer classes that range from beginning level I to Advanced Placement and International Baccalaureate (IB).
-These classes may be available in one or more of the following languages: Chinese, French, and Spanish.
+High school world language programs offer classes that range from beginning level I to Advanced Placement (AP) and International Baccalaureate (IB).
+These classes may be available in one or more of the following languages: Chinese Mandarin, French, and Spanish.

 The Rock Hill School District's world language curriculum is performance and proficiency-based and is designed to develop learners’ communication skills and intercultural competencies to engage in our local and global environments.
 These skills and competencies prepare students to interact with people in our nation and around the world as well as interpret and use information from global sources.